-Flexible work practices are not one-size-fits-all and it’s important to note that not all medical institutions offer flexible options like these.
+Flexible work practices are not one-size-fits-all, and it’s important to note that not all medical institutions offer flexible options like these.
 However, should you work at a hospital that does allow flexible scheduling, here are some of the available opportunities you may come across:

 Per Diem Registered Nurses

 Per diem means “by the day.”
 In other words, nurses working in this type of role are basically working on-call or helping to “fill in the gaps.”
-This type of nurse may be hired for seasonal staffing coverage; for example, during cold and flu season when patient intake rises, or summer when many nurses go on vacation.
+This type of nurse may be hired for seasonal staffing coverage; for example, during cold and flu season when patient intake rises or summer when many nurses go on vacation.
 Many nurses see a benefit in this because they can pick their own schedule with no minimum shift requirement.
-Plus, working per diem typically pays a higher hourly rate compared to a staff position, but excludes benefits.
+Plus, working per diem typically pays a higher hourly rate compared to a staff position, but it excludes benefits.

 This is a part-time employment alternative that offers advantages for employers interested in retaining experienced staff and nurses who are looking for a more work-life balance.
-In other words, job shadowing would allow you to share one full-time job and benefits with another registered nurse.
+In other words, job sharing would allow you to share one full-time job and benefits with another registered nurse.
 This grants each of you the flexibility that part-time employment brings.